ucsffrancislab/ucsffrancislab.github.io/docs/AWS.md

 I reran and refreshed my token in a different window several times.
 Still failed.

 The initial loop copy could have included a `aws-adfs login` command before each file to refresh the session?

 Gonna try rerunning a couple times to see if it eventually finishes?
 Nope.
 Sync seems to be uploading multiple files at the same time.
 Neither finish within an hour so it dies.
 Refreshing connection and uploading each individually.

-I'm probably gonna need to hunt down and delete these partial uploads.
+I'm probably gonna need to hunt down and delete these partial uploads with my script `~/github/jakewendt/awstools/scripts/abort_all_multipart_uploads.bash`.
+Yep.

+Increase `adfs_config.session_duration` in `~/.aws/config`